-In late 2000s, Stan's No Tubes developed a method of converting an existing mountain bike rim and tire to tubeless use.
-By removing the traditional tube and replacing it with a molded rubber rim strip to seal the spoke bed of the rim and a liquid tire sealant to seal the tire and prevent punctures, a whole world of opportunities was created.
+Over 10 years ago, Stan's No Tubes developed a method of converting a standard mountain bike rim and tire to tubeless.
+By removing the traditional tube and replacing it with a molded rubber rim strip and adding a liquid tire sealant, Stan's started the tubeless revolution.

 The kit might seem a little pricey but running tubeless is so worth it!
 Finally run your tires as low as you want (within reason).
 Easy to set up with everything you need included (minus the air compressor).
 The black rim strips can be reused but depending on how cooperative your rims and tires are, may require some cleaning and additional work after the first installation.